 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Find out how you can pay in India and which payment option is right for you.
+Find out how you can pay in the Netherlands and which payment option is right for you.

-Not sure how to pay in India?
-We break down all the common payment methods you can use in India, including in-store and online.
+Not sure how to pay in the Netherlands?
+We break down all the common payment methods you can use in the Netherlands, including in-store and online.
 Find out how each payment method works, where you can use it and what providers there are.

-Cash is still accepted as a payment method in many places in India.
+Cash is still accepted as a payment method in many places in the Netherlands.
 In fact, some markets and local shops only allow cash payments.
 Yet in a few other stores, paying in cash is no longer possible.

 While the number of cash payments has been decreasing over the years, the number of card payments, are going up.
-Payment cards in India can be split into two types: debit cards and credit cards.
+Payment cards in the Netherlands can be split into two types: debit cards and credit cards.

 - Debit cards.
 A debit card is issued when you set up a bank account.
 It comes with a personal PIN code and allows you to make payments up to the maximum amount in your account balance.
-In principle, you can never spend more than what you have with a debit card unless you consciously choose to be in the red.
+In principle, you can never spend more than what you have with a debit card, unless you consciously choose to be in the red.
 Depending on the bank and default spending limit, you may actually may payments that exceed your balance.
-But do note that overdrafts usually come with a fee and high-interest rates.
+But do note that overdrafts usually comes with a fee and high interest rates.

 - Credit cards.
 Credit cards are available in two options: prepaid and regular credit cards.
 A prepaid credit card functions in the same way as a debit card since you can’t spend more than the balance on your account.
 To use a prepaid credit card, you’d need to load funds to the linked account in advance.
 When this balance is depleted, you’ll not be able to transact further unless you top up the balance – so it’s almost impossible to be in the red with prepaid cards.
 Prepaid credit cards are usually free and issued by banks or e-wallet service providers.
 A regular credit card is a form of unsecured credit issued by banks.
 It comes with a credit limit and an interest rate which is set by the lender.
 When you use a credit card, you are essentially borrowing money from the bank to pay the retailer for goods or services.
 At the end of each monthly billing cycle, you’ll receive a statement that tells you the total amount you owe the bank.
 By paying back the debt in full and on time, you typically won’t be charged any interest fees.